-Yet Streich’s association with Freiburg runs far deeper.
+Streich’s association with Freiburg runs deep.
 Born and raised in the region, he speaks with a thick Black Forest accent, while his friends and family all live locally.
 A left-footed defender during his playing days in the 1980s, he spent a season with the club in 1987/88 – in a side containing future Germany coach Joachim Löw – but only made 10 Bundesliga appearances (with FC Homburg) and 64 in Bundesliga 2 before hanging up his boots.

 Already a qualified industrial clerk, Streich spent his retirement from active duty preparing himself for the next chapter, completing a degree in German Studies, Sport and History at Freiburg University.